davide-ceretti/DEPRECATED-googleappengine-django-blog/readme.md

-# A simple Django Blog built on Google App Engine (WIP)
+# A simple Django Blog built on Google App Engine

 The idea is to create a simple blog with Django on Google App Engine by using App Engine models.

 I'm using the Django Google App Engine integration (https://github.com/potatolondon/djappengine), tweaked so that it runs with the latest SDK and it has a couple of additional features.

-The blog is currently deployed at http://dav-ceretti.appspot.com/, take into consideration that the development is still in progress.
+The blog is currently deployed at http://dav-ceretti.appspot.com/.

 ## System Requirements